sophlzy3/workout-timer/README-STATIC.md

-# Workout Timer Pro - Static Export 🏋️
+# Workout Timer - Static Export 🏋️

-This branch contains the static export of Workout Timer Pro, ready for deployment to any static hosting service.
+This branch contains the static export of Workout Timer, ready for deployment to any static hosting service.

 ## 🚀 Quick Deploy